-- The content of the Farm Environment Plan, including the Vulnerable Land assessment and identified mitigation actions. - ii.
+- i.
+The content of the Farm Environment Plan. - ii.
 The maximum area of land to be used for commercial vegetable production. - iii.
 The actions and timeframes for undertaking mitigation actions that maintain or reduce the diffuse discharge of nitrogen, phosphorus or sediment to water or to land where those contaminants may enter water, including provisions to manage the effects of land being retired from commercial vegetable production and provisions to achieve Policy 3(d). - iv.
-The actions and timeframes to ensure that the diffuse discharge of nitrogen does not increase beyond the Nitrogen Reference Pointfor the property or enterprise. - v.
-The term of the resource consent having regard to Policy 4. - vi.
+The actions and timeframes to ensure that the diffuse discharge of nitrogen does not increase beyond the Nitrogen Reference Point for the property or enterprise. - v.
+The term of the resource consent. - vi.
 The monitoring, record keeping, reporting and information provision requirements for the holder of the resource consent to demonstrate and/or monitor compliance with the Farm Environment Plan. - vii.
-The time frame and circumstances under which the consent conditions may be reviewed. - viii.
-Procedures for reviewing, amending and re-certifying the Farm Environment Plan.
+The time frame and circumstances under which the consent conditions may be reviewed. viiiProcedures for reviewing, amending and re-certifying the Farm Environment Plan.